How would you define this big idea?

 How is this big idea included in your work?

-The Institute for Leadership and Entrepreneurship is engaging and supporting students in social enterprise through various programs and curricular offerings:
+The Institute for Leadership and Social Impact is engaging and supporting students in social enterprise through various programs and curricular offerings:

 - Social Innovation Competitions (Ideas to Serve and Global Social Ventures) challenge students to develop triple bottom line venture concepts that are geared towards creating a better world by applying creativity, imagination and technology to pressing societal issues.
 I2S and GSVC provides mentoring, coaching, feedback from community experts, and funding for interdisciplinary teams that want to improve the human condition.
 Hail to those who Dare to Care!